 Machine learning is also becoming increasingly important in VR tracking, with the potential to improve the accuracy and efficiency of Inside-Out systems vastly.

 While it is difficult to predict exactly which direction future developments will take, it is clear that the field of VR tracking is set for continued innovation and improvement, with the potential to enhance the VR experience for users greatly.

 Inside-Out vs Outside-In: Which VR Tracking Method is Better?

 For commercial virtual reality applications, outside-in tracking is the most accurate solution.
-Base station tracking happens separate from the headset and position data is communicated back to the PC on its own.
-Your movement is tracked in real time and you will have the most seamless VR experience.
+Base station tracking happens separately from the headset, and position data is communicated back to the PC on its own.
+Your movement is tracked in real-time and you will have the most seamless VR experience.

-For personal or casual virtual reality applications, inside-out tracking is good enough right now.
+Inside-out tracking is good enough for personal or casual virtual reality applications.
 Most users will not notice any latency or inaccuracy in motion or position.
-Inside-out VR tracking is still in its first generation and will improve as technology becomes better.
+Inside-out VR tracking is still in its first generation and will improve as technology improves.
 Plus, not requiring any external base stations makes your install more flexible and keeps your costs down.

-In the next few years, augmented reality glasses will be released by Apple and other major companies.
-These glasses will utilize inside-out technology, which will drive further improvements in augmented and virtual reality.
+In the next few years, Apple and other major companies will release augmented reality glasses.
+These glasses will utilize inside-out technology, driving further augmented and virtual reality improvements.